At a Glance

 Equally as important to us, is ensuring that young people with disabilities are integrated into all facets of program development and delivery.
 We are truly committed to the mantra: Nothing About Us, Without Us.

-- Reauthorization of the Rehab Act
+•Implementation of the reauthorized Rehab Act (WIOA)

-- Complete Community Care (C3):
+•Complete Community Care (C3):

 - Processes and Guidance for APRIL Advocacy Subcommittees